“Thoughtful Courage” — A Lesson In Finding Your Voice and Sticking With It

 And that was how I learned the lesson, finally.

 And now if people tell me I need to “sound more professional”, I can point them to several examples of why “more professional” is not my voice, and that my voice is what sets me apart.
 After all, I’m me, not Lacey Inc.

 So when someone gives you feedback, however infrequent, if it feels like it addresses your goals and values, and affirms the positive thing you’re trying to do, take a screenshot, or print the email, collect them somewhere, and use it to refer back to when you’re doubting yourself.
 In time, you’ll see that people believe in you.

-This article was originally published on Jan 19, 2016 and has been updated for inclusion here.
+This article was originally published elsewhere on Jan 19, 2016 and has been updated.

 Thank you for reading, and hopefully this gave you some insight or was just enjoyable to read.
 I can be reached with questions, comments, or corrections (where applicable) at email@example.com.

 If you want to check out my other various work and projects you can find them at www.artemiscreates.com.